 The (City or County) of (name of City or County) is committed to providing all persons with equal access to its services, programs, activities; education and employment regardless of race, color, national origin, religion, sex, familial status, disability or age.
-For a reasonable accommodation please contact () at: (phone number) or email .
-If you need an alternative format or language, please contact () at: (phone number) or email
+For a reasonable accommodation please (phone contact ) at: number) email ( or .
+If you need an alternative format or language, please contact ( ) at: (phone number) or email